ChinatsuHS/Glance_Temp/README.md

 This project is licensed under the MIT License \- see the [LICENSE](http://docs.google.com/LICENSE) file for details.

-*(Suggestion: Create a file named LICENSE in the root of your repository and paste the MIT License text into it.)*

 MIT License

 Copyright (c) \[2025\] \[ChinatsuHS\]